AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/account-based-marketing/account-based-marketing-overview.md

 ---
 unique-page-id: 18874730
-description: Account Based Marketing Overview - Bizible - Product Documentation
+description: Account Based Marketing Overview - Marketo Measure - Product Documentation
 title: Account Based Marketing Overview
 exl-id: 2ead69c0-66da-439d-a0ba-25c73c4b308c
 ---
 # Account Based Marketing Overview {#account-based-marketing-overview}

-Below is a brief overview of ABM, the components of Bizible's ABM feature, and how to add it to your Salesforce page layout.
-To read more about ABM, check out this [Bizible blog post](https://www.bizible.com/blog/what-is-account-based-marketing-everything-you-need-to-know).
+Below is a brief overview of ABM, the components of Marketo Measure's ABM feature, and how to add it to your Salesforce page layout.
+To read more about ABM, check out [this page](https://www.marketo.com/account-based-marketing/){target="_blank"}.

-To navigate directly to the instructions for setting up ABM within your Salesforce instance, please [click here](/help/advanced-marketo-measure-features/account-based-marketing/account-based-marketing-overview.md#setting-up-abm-page-layout-in-salesforce).
+To navigate directly to the instructions for setting up ABM within your Salesforce instance, please [click here](/help/advanced-marketo-measure-features/account-based-marketing/account-based-marketing-overview.md#setting-up-abm-page-layout-in-salesforce){target="_blank"}.

 ## What is ABM {#what-is-abm}

 Account based marketing, ABM, is a marketing strategy in which you target and sell to companies and accounts as a whole, not just as individuals.
-Bizible helps Marketing and Sales teams execute successful ABM strategies with its lead-to-account mapping functionality and Predictive Engagement Score.
+Marketo Measure helps Marketing and Sales teams execute successful ABM strategies with its lead-to-account mapping functionality and Predictive Engagement Score.

-In order for our Account Based Marketing model to begin to populate in your CRM, Bizible needs the following criteria to be met:
+In order for our Account Based Marketing model to begin to populate in your CRM, Marketo Measure needs the following criteria to be met:

 * Your CRM needs at least 25 Accounts that have at least one Closed Won Opportunity on them, so we can better gauge the commonalities of a "successful" Account/Opportunity to your business.
 * The other side of the coin, your CRM needs at least 25 Accounts without any Closed Won Opportunities (all opps must either be in our "Open" stage category, or in a "Closed Lost" category - this helps us gauge what makes a lower grade Account in your organization.